 The Problem with Feedback

-Feedback has been around a long as people could speak.
 The word “feedback” has origins in audio technology meant to describe the noise heard when a sound is returned as input.
 Today, its common meaning is not technical and refers to helpful information used to improve.
 If feedback is supposed to help the receiver improve, why is it that there are problems with feedback?

 Leaders today have been taught a model of feedback that doesn’t work for employees.
 In this model, they “deliver” feedback thinking that telling people where they went wrong will help them.
 In practice, that rarely works.
 There are three main things that are wrong with this model.